Skip to main content

 The evidence-based program review process provides several benefits:

-• Programs will be reviewed for potential inclusion on the ACL Title III-D approved list in a timely, unbiased manner;
+• Programs will be reviewed for potential inclusion on the national ACL Title III-D approved list in a timely, unbiased manner;

 • Community, state, and tribal organizations/agencies can use the recommendations of the Review Council to reference programs that have been deemed to be appropriate for inclusion for ACL Title III-D, or other ACL future evidence-based program discretionary funding.